lukeharwood11/Factory-Method-Pattern/README.md

 - orderParts()
 - assemble()

-The Toy class must be an abstract class that implements these attributes and methods and there must be concrete children of the Toy class (e.g. ToyCar, ToyDoll, etc.).
+The Car class must be an abstract class that implements these attributes and methods and there must be concrete children of the Car class (e.g. Mercedes, Toyota, FordMustang.).

-**Factory Method Pattern**: when buttons are clicked within the gui we need specific objects (instances of the toy classes) to be initialized.
+**Factory Method Pattern**: when buttons are clicked within the gui we need specific objects (instances of the car classes) to be initialized.
 The problem is we don't know which objects need to be created before we run the program.

 This means that we would need to have specific functions for each button that is pressed